2018 Detroit Lions season: Week 13: vs. Los Angeles Rams

 In week 13, the Lions hosted the Los Angeles Rams.
 The Rams opened the scoring in the first quarter via a 24-yard field goal from Greg Zuerlein.
 The Lions tied it up in the second quarter via a 28-yard field goal by Matt Prater.
 The Rams then scored ten more points via an eight-yard touchdown pass from Jared Goff to Robert Woods and a 47-yard field goal by Zuerlein to make the half–time score 13–3 in favor of Los Angeles.
 Both teams scored a field goal in the third quarter, first a 29-yard field goal by Prater for the Lions, then a 48-yard field goal by Zuerlein for the Rams.
 The Lions reduced the Rams' lead to three points via a 11-yard touchdown pass from Matthew Stafford to Taylor Decker.
 The Rams responded with 14 points in the fourth quarter via two touchdown runs from Todd Gurley, from 13-yards and two-yards, respectively.
 The Lions added a 35-yard field goal from Prater, making the final score 30–16 in favor of Los Angeles.

 Week 14: at Arizona Cardinals

 In week 14, the Lions visited the Arizona Cardinals.
 After a scoreless first quarter, the Lions scored the only points of the first half via a 47-yard field goal by Matt Prater, to make the score 3–0 in favor of the Lions at half-time.
 The Lions extended their lead in the third quarter via a 67-yard interception return by Darius Slay.
 In the fourth quarter, the Cardinals finally got on the board via a 22-yard field goal by Zane Gonzalez to avoid a shutout.
 The Lions added to their lead with a one-yard run by Zach Zenner to make the final score 17–3 in favor of the Lions.

-This was the Lions' first win in Arizona since 1993.
+The win ended the Lions' eight-game road losing streak against the Cardinals, beating them on the road for the first time since the 1993 season.